iwantthink/TODO/AOP/ClassLoader原理学习/ClassLoader原理学习.md

 	        }
 	        public URL findResource(String name) {
 	            if ((zipFile == null) || (zipFile.getEntry(name) == null)) {
-	                /*
-	                 * Either this element has no zip/jar file (first
-	                 * clause), or the zip/jar file doesn't have an entry
-	                 * for the given name (second clause).
-	                 */
 	                return null;
 	            }
 	            try {
-	                /*
-	                 * File.toURL() is compliant with RFC 1738 in
-	                 * always creating absolute path names.
-If we
-	                 * construct the URL by concatenating strings, we
-	                 * might end up with illegal URLs for relative
-	                 * names.
-	                 */
 	                return new URL("jar:" + file.toURL() + "!/" + name);
 	            } catch (MalformedURLException ex) {
 	                throw new RuntimeException(ex);